tcwan/sense_hat_unchained/README.md

 This library assumes that the LED Matrix is mapped to /dev/fbX and the Joystick is mapped to /dev/input/eventX

-The autodetec logic came from the Astro-Pi Python code.
+The autodetect logic came from the Astro-Pi Python code.

 ## Ubuntu Configuration
 In order to program the SenseHat with Ubuntu, you will need to configure Ubuntu